microsoft/PSRule-pipelines/docs/tasks.md

     inputType: repository, inputPath              # Required.
 Determines the type of input to use for PSRule.
     inputPath: string                             # Required.
 The path PSRule will look for files to validate.
     modules: string                               # Optional.
 A comma separated list of modules to use for analysis.
+    baseline: string                              # Optional.
+The name of a PSRule baseline to use.
     source: string                                # Optional.
 An path containing rules to use for analysis.
     outputFormat: None, Yaml, Json, NUnit3, Csv   # Optional.
 The format to use when writing results to disk.
     outputPath: string                            # Optional.
 The file path to write results to.